dashu2410/HiringChallenges/ReactNative/README.md

 *   State Management:
     *   Use redux for state management
     *   thunk/saga for middleware
-*   Routing: Use React-router
+*   Routing: Use React Navigation
-*   Styling: SASS

 ### Assessment Criteria
 1. Maintainability and organisation of code